How to build responsive banner ads with HTML5

 Furthermore, people are watching video banners in ever greater numbers on their mobile phones.
 So making sure you have a responsive HTML5 video display ad that is mobile ready is a no-brainer.

 Plus, if you have the option to export your HTML5 video banners in mp4 format, you can upload these videos ads across social networks.
 An easy way for in-house teams to create video ads, reuse HTML5 assets, and expand the reach of their digital campaigns.
+Here’s how the ad creator in Bannerflow, Creative Studio makes everything so easy:

 Creating mobile HTML5 responsive banner ads